Loading…

 Nx Witness provides basic native analytics including motion detection, software based motion search, and object based bookmark search.
 For advanced analytics, the Nx Meta platform allows third party developers to build and integrate custom analytics plugins.
 While this approach provides flexibility for specialized use cases, it means organizations must source, license, integrate, and maintain separate analytics solutions for capabilities like face recognition, ANPR, crowd detection, and pose estimation.

-For organizations that need comprehensive AI analytics as a standard feature rather than a custom integration project, Visylix native approach eliminates the complexity and cost of assembling a multi vendor analytics stack.
+For organizations that need full AI analytics as a standard feature rather than a custom integration project, Visylix native approach eliminates the complexity and cost of assembling a multi vendor analytics stack.
 For organizations with modest analytics needs or highly specialized requirements best served by niche third party solutions, Nx Witness plugin framework offers customization potential at the cost of additional integration effort.

 Nx Witness cross platform support is one of its strongest differentiators.
 The server component runs on Windows, Ubuntu Linux, and various ARM devices.
 The client application is available on Windows, macOS, Linux, iOS, and Android.
 This broad platform support makes Nx Witness exceptionally versatile for organizations with diverse infrastructure environments, and the ability to run on ARM devices enables deployment on cost effective hardware for smaller installations.

 Visylix runs on Linux and supports cloud, on premise, edge, and hybrid deployment architectures.
-Its edge deployment capability on NVIDIA Jetson devices enables AI inference at distributed locations, processing video locally and transmitting only metadata and alerts to the central management layer.
+Its edge deployment capability on edge compute devices enables AI inference at distributed locations, processing video locally and transmitting only metadata and alerts to the central management layer.
 While Visylix does not support as many desktop operating systems for its management interface, its web based management console is accessible from any device with a modern browser, effectively providing cross platform access without requiring native client installations.

 The deployment architecture difference is most apparent at scale.
 Nx Witness uses a distributed server model where media servers at each site handle recording and streaming, coordinated by a system controller.
-Visylix zero copy architecture is purpose built for hyperscale, supporting over one million concurrent streams with sub 500 millisecond WebRTC latency.
+Visylix optimized architecture is purpose built for hyperscale, supporting over one million concurrent streams with sub 500 millisecond WebRTC latency.
 For deployments that will grow to tens of thousands of cameras or beyond, Visylix architecture provides a scaling advantage.

 Nx Witness Nx Meta platform is a genuine differentiator for system integrators and technology partners.
 It provides APIs, SDKs, and a marketplace ecosystem that allow developers to build custom analytics plugins, integrations, and white label solutions on top of the Nx Witness engine.
 This extensibility has attracted a community of developers and integrators who create specialized solutions for vertical markets.